information

 Resource allocation for the Fixing Our Streets program at the Portland Bureau of Transportation (PBOT), the 10-cent per gallon gas tax overwhelmingly renewed by voters in May 2024.
 Funds to be allocated in categories of paving, safety, and community street services.

-In 2016 and 2020, Portland City Council approved a four-year Heavy Vehicle Use Tax (HVUT), collected on businesses delivering goods within city limits.
-Along with the voter-approved 10-cent gas tax, revenues go to PBOT’s Fixing Our Streets program, fund projects along priority freight routes.
+In 2016, city council approved a four-year heavy vehicle use tax (HVUT), collected on businesses delivering goods within city limits.
+Along with 10-cent local gas tax, revenues go to the Fixing Our Streets program for projects along priority freight routes.
+The HVUT was renewed in 2020 and 2024.

-Fixing Our Streets includes funding for reducing speeds on neighborhood streets that have high speeds and high traffic volumes.
-The projects are focused in areas with PBOT Equity Matrix ratings of 7 or higher.
+The 10-cent local gas tax known as Fixing Our Streets includes funding for reducing speeds on neighborhood streets with high speeds and high traffic volumes.
+The Portland Bureau of Transportation (PBOT) focuses on projects in areas with lower incomes with less transportation investment.

 Up to 40%* of bicyclists do not know where to wait to "trigger" an intersection green signal (*2023 survey).
 This project provides "Wait for Green" bicycle markings where missing throughout the city, clearing congestion and providing clarity.
 Work began in 2023 and will extend through completion.